 In September 2025, President Donald Trump signed an executive order launching the Trump Gold Card—a $1 million pathway to U.S. permanent residency.
-The order quickly became one of the most controversial developments in recent Trump immigration news, raising questions about legality, fairness, and the future of employment-based immigration.
+The policy has drawn attention among immigration attorneys, prompting discussion about its implementation, legality, and potential impact on employment-based immigration programs.

-For immigration lawyers, this new policy marks a dramatic shift toward wealth-based immigration—paired with another sweeping change: a new $100,000 H-1B fee.
+For immigration lawyers, this new policy represents a notable shift toward investment-based immigration—paired with another proposed change: a new $100,000 H-1B fee.

 This post draws from the latest Immigration Uncovered episode: Gold Card, H-1B Fee, and Electronic Payments, and breaks down the cost, eligibility requirements, and what lawyers need to know as DHS finalizes implementation.